EndyLab/bionet-synthesis/pipeline/README-CM.md

 * Asks the user if it was successful and should be recorded.
 If successful:
   * Generates a build map linking the wells with the constructs
   * Updates the database with the information from the run
+* Reports the runtime at the end of the protocol

 ## Transformation Plating
 CHANGE THE DILUTION CALCULATION TO ALLOW FOR LARGER DILUTIONS AND HAVE IT GENERATE A PLATE MAP FOR THE AGAR PLATES Plating will do the following:
 * Takes in the argument `-r` to tell it to run the protocol on the OT-one
-* Asks the user which build they would like to plate
+* Pulls the build maps available in the build directory and asks the user which build they would like to plate
-* Displays the required layout for the OT-One and tells the user what to name the agar plates
+* Displays the required layout for the OT-One and tells the user how many agar plates will be required and what to name them
 * Repeatedly plates and dilutes the cells until it has completed the serial dilution
+* Reports the runtime at the end of the protocol

 ## Sequence Data Sorter
 seq_sort does the following: